RouterRoidz/WiiU-SWKBD-scripts/README.md

 KB5 and KB6 = Japanese Hiragana and Katakana.

 Have fun!
-Suggestions for adding characters and whatnot are welcome!
+Feel free to suggest what characters should be added!